-Bestway pool liners are made of DuraPlus, which is a combination of heavy-duty PVC blended with a polyester inner mesh that provides an ideal balance of flex and rigidity.
+Bestway pools have a liner that is made of DuraPlus, which is a combination of heavy-duty PVC blended with a polyester inner mesh that provides an ideal balance of flex and rigidity.
 In other words, the Bestway pool isn’t going to fold like wet cardboard at the end of a long day splashing around.

 The Bestway Steel Pro above-ground swim pool is easy to assemble (no tools required), and comes with a flow-controlled valve that helps regulate water levels.
 Note: pool filter not included.

 Even though these pools are called “Pro MAX,” they aren’t exorbitant in price, with the 12-foot model retailing for about $150 (check Amazon for up-to-date pricing and stock).

 Looking for something a little less expensive compared to metal frame pools?
 A pool that you can put up in minutes and quickly fold away at the end of the summer?

 That’s where the Intex Easy Set pool comes in.